Research Associates

 Clarissa Zwarg, M.Sc.

 Clarissa Zwarg joined the Chair of Research and Science Management in July 2020 as a research associate and PhD candidate.
-In collaboration with Prof. Dr. Claudia Peus, Dr. Armin Pircher Verdorfer, and Dr. Martin Fladerer she is working on the DFG-project “Does the place make the people?
+In collaboration with Prof. Dr. Claudia Peus, Dr. Armin Pircher Verdorfer, and Dr. Martin Fladerer, she works on the DFG-project “Does the place make the people?
 The role of leadership and work climate for moral and prosocial socialization in the workplace”.
+Since 2023, she has been working with Prof. Dr. Mats Alvesson as part of the TUM-IAS Hans Fischer Senior Fellowship.

 Clarissa Zwarg studied Psychology at the Ludwig-Maximilians-University in Munich (B.Sc.), where she also earned her M.Sc. in Economic, Organizational, and Social Psychology.